 The Universal Declaration of Human Rights is a milestone document in the history of human rights.
-Drafted by representatives with different legal and cultural backgrounds from all over the world, the Declaration was proclaimed by the United Nations General Assembly on December 10, 1948 as a common standard of achievements for all people and nations.
+Drafted by representatives with different legal and cultural backgrounds from all over the world, the Declaration was proclaimed by the United Nations General Assembly on December 10, 1948, as a common standard of achievements for all people and all nations.

 The artists Sara.H and DeLaPerouze will transpose the rights into sculptures, and strive to create in a way that enhances touching - making them accessible to everyone, including the visually impaired.
 A text panel in English and in Braille will accompany each sculpture.

 The park will be free and available to everyone.
 While most art pieces are usually marked “do not touch”, these sculptures will encourage people to use their fingers and explore the gentle forms of the bronze.

 This project is also aligned with the requirements of the UN Convention on the Rights of Persons with Disabilities ''In Touch with Art 2010'', by providing access to cultural property in accessible formats.